Augustin-FL/building-pfsense-iso-from-source/README.md

 ![netgate environment for build]( https://github.com/Augustin-FL/building-pfsense-iso-from-source/blob/master/images/netgate_env.png?raw=true)

 Because this tutorial doesn't aim to set up an industrialized build farm:
-- PKG repositories signing scripts will be located on the build server
 - The build server will also act as web server for delivering PKG repositories (The build system is actively using PKG repositories when making an ISO).
+- PKG signing scripts will be located on the build server
 - Files won't be sent to an external NFS server after being built